 The struggle to effectively utilise the increasing volumes of data available is a common challenge in the Life Sciences research industry.
 Over the last 20 years new technologies are revolutionising biological research and its applications.
 Whereas once we had only sequence data, we now have expression data, metabolomics, metagenomics and variant data, with whole-genome sequencing and single-cell sequencing just on the horizon.
 With that huge growth in data comes the need to be able to search, integrate and analyse it in scalable ways.

 Because it is now easier and cheaper to generate and store ever-greater volumes and types of data, the biggest barrier to exploiting it effectively is now the quality of its metadata.
-Computational models, such as machine learning and Artificial Intelligence are only be as good as the data that has gone into them.
+Computational models, such as Machine Learning and Artificial Intelligence, can only be as good as the data that has gone into them.

 I’m sure you are probably familiar with at least one of the following data issues:

 Each of these issues alone presents a challenging to finding information.
 Any combination of them and it becomes almost impossible.

 To illustrate this problem, the figure below lists a selection of the many varied words and phrases scientists submitters to the EBI’s ENA resource use to refer to the term ‘male’.

 At SciBite this is something we see a lot.
 In this blog I’m going to explain how applying ontologies and standards can address this problem and: